-Dresden is the capital of the German State of Saxony and has a population of about 505, 000.
-This link was established in 1959.
+Dresden is the capital of the German State of Saxony.

 The common fate of the two cities during World War II and their many years of efforts for reconciliation and understanding among people resulted in the twinning of the two cities.
 Nowadays, both cities seek to build on the twinning relationship to promote the economic prosperity of the two cities by developing opportunities for partnership projects.

 Dresden lies on the River Elbe in east central Germany, near the border with the Czech Republic.
 The economy of Dresden is based primarily on port activities and the manufacture of high-tech items, including specialized optical and medical equipment, computers, musical instruments, machinery, and tools.